Canonical metrics on holomorphic Courant algebroids: Canonical metrics and variational approach

 To fix an exact Courant algebroid over $X_w$, we use the identification \cite{AngellaBC}

 and that any Aeppli class $a[e^{41}] \in H^{1,1}_A(X_w)$ determines an exact Courant algebroid $Q_{w,a}$ (see Example \ref{example:HopfQBC}) by

-For $x > 0$, the algebroid $Q_{w,a}$ is positive precisely when $\operatorname{Re} a > 0$.
-Without loss of generality, in the sequel we assume that $x > 0$ and that $a$ is real and positive.
+The algebroid $Q_{w,a}$ is Bott-Chern when $a \in \RR$ and, for $x > 0$, it is positive precisely when $a > 0$.
+In the sequel we assume that $x > 0$ and that $a$ is real and positive.
 In this setup, a solution of the equation \eqref{eq:concavepath-geodlike} on the (unique) Aeppli class in $Q_{w,a}$ is given by (see Example \ref{example:HopfAeppli} and Remark \ref{rem:concavepathsurface})

 In order to evaluate the functional \eqref{eq:Dilfunctional} along $\omega_t$, we fix a volume form on $X_w$ by

 The corresponding one-parameter family of dilaton functions is given by

 and therefore the functional \eqref{eq:Dilfunctional} along $\omega_t$ is